If you haven’t read my first two parts of the Devolution series, please do so now here:

-He said the attack was “the worst attack we’ve ever had”.
-“Worse than pearl harbor, this is worse than the World Trade Center”.
+He said the attack was “the worst attack we’ve ever had.”
+“Worse than pearl harbor, this is worse than the World Trade Center.”
 That is a powerful statement but so important for my theory.
-Both the attacks on Pearl Harbor and the World Trade Center we’re responded to by congress declaring war, and a President at war is a President with a multitude of war powers.
+Both the attacks on Pearl Harbor and the World Trade Center were responded to by Congress declaring war:

 Campbell v.
 Clinton

 Campbell v.
 Clinton, 203 F.3d 19 (D.C.
 Cir.
 2000) was a case holding that members of Congress could not sue President Bill Clinton for alleged violations of the War Powers Resolution in his handling of the war in Yugoslavia.
 It’s certainly an interesting case but what I found most intriguing was this concurring opinion by D.C.
 Circuit Judge Laurence H. Silberman:

 If our election was attacked and our presidency about to be hijacked, President Trump was bound by his oath of office to meet the crisis with whatever degree of force the crisis demanded.

 Why didn’t he say anything prior to leaving office?
 I think there are a multitude of reasons.
 If you haven’t noticed, we seem to be approaching a political boiling point.
 Think of all the different situations that appear to be coming to a head.